jjwithanr/obsidian_bible_study/docs/New Testament/Romans/Romans8.md

 #### v.28
 >And we know that in all things God works for the good of those who love him, who have been called according to his purpose.

+#### v.38-39
+>For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, <sup>39</sup>neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.